virtualstaticvoid/ldhdns/README.md

 In development, to access these services there are number of options:

 1. Map the container ports to host ports and access the services using `localhost` together with the host port number,
-2. Obtain the IP address of each respective container and container port number,
+2. Obtain the IP address of each respective container and access the services using the IP address together with the container port number,
-3. Using domain names instead of IP addresses, adding them to your `/etc/hosts` to map each container IP address to a name.
+3. Using domain names instead of IP addresses, adding them to your `/etc/hosts`, mapping each container IP address to a name.

-Each of these methods have difficulties, short-comings and implications, such as when:
+Each of these methods have difficulties, short-comings and implications, such as:

-* Multiple services using the same port number.
+* No consistent convention for mapping container ports to host ports.
+* Potential host port clashes when running multiple instances of a container.
-* Steps needed to get the IP addresses of containers.
+* Manual steps needed to get the IP addresses of containers.
 * Editing `/etc/hosts` requires root permissions.
-* Manual updates to `/etc/hosts` needed when an IP address changes.
+* Manual updates to `/etc/hosts` required each time an IP address changes.
-* Running containers with a static IP address so that `/etc/hosts` doesn't need to change.
-* Using complicated scripts to inspect containers to get their IP addresses, write out configuration files and restart services.
-* Different code paths to handle differences between development and deployed environments.
-* Having to register your own domain name.
-* Managing DNS records.
-* Waiting for DNS updates to take effect.
 * Portability issues for other developers on their machines when collaborating on projects.
+* Configuration differences on the host vs within the container.

-Furthermore, host to container port mappings are typically used, so it could be `8080` to `80` for the Web Application and `8090` to `80` for the REST API.
+Furthermore, when host to container port mappings are typically used, the mapping could be `8080` to `80` for the Web Application and `8090` to `80` for the REST API.
 The SPA Web Application would therefore have to be configured to use `http://localhost:8090` to access the API.
 However the API connects directly to PostgreSQL so it would have to configured to use the PostgreSQL container name.

 You may also want to run some ad-hoc SQL queries whilst debugging, so connecting a tool such as `psql` would require a further port mapping of `8432` to `5432`.

 As you can see this setup gets messy and complicated quickly and isn't a great developer experience!

-Now imagine adding SSL ports (`443`) so that you can debug under more production like conditions; the situation gets nasty fast.
-Don't even think about having more than one instance of a container, such as when using the `docker-compose up --scale` to add more container instances of a service!
+Now imagine adding SSL ports (`443`) so that you can debug under more production like conditions with TLS certificates; the situation gets nasty fast.
+Don't even think about having more than one instance of a container, such as when using the `docker-compose up --scale api=N` to add more container instances of a service!

 ## Solution

 `ldhdns` provides a simple solution.
-It monitors running containers for labels which contain the domain name to use and configures and runs a lightweight DNS server.
-These domain names are dynamically resolveable on the host and from within containers, so that you can use the same fully qualified domain names in each scenario and use the _actual service ports_ just like in production.
+It monitors running containers, looking for labels which contain the domain name to use, and configures and runs a lightweight DNS server.

+The domain names are dynamically resolveable on the host _and_ from within containers, so that you can use the same fully qualified domain names in each scenario and use the _actual service ports_ just like in production.

-In the above mentioned example, you could use `web`, `api` and `pgsql` as the subdomains for the respective containers.
-The Web Application URL would be `http://web.ldh.dns`, the REST API would be `http://api.ldh.dns` and the PostgreSQL service would be `pgsql.ldh.dns`.
+In the above mentioned example, you could use `web`, `api` and `pgsql` as the subdomains for the respective containers, making the Web Application and REST API accessible via `http://web.ldh.dns` and `http://api.ldh.dns` respectively, and the PostgreSQL service accessible via `pgsql.ldh.dns`.

 ![](doc/example-after.svg)